AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/product-api.md

 Product API provides endpoints for managing products in the system.
 Products can be created by Contragents, and each product includes detailed information such as pricing, images, categories, delivery regions, and KPI bonus percentages.

+**Important:** All new products require moderation by Admin before they appear in the marketplace.
+Products are created with `moderationStatus: 'pending'` and must be approved by an Admin to be visible to marketplace users.

 **Base Path:** `/api/product`

 ---